dsaharov/psychojs-server/README.md

 Requires: Python 3 with libraries Flask and Waitress installed.

-**import.sh** *[path] [experiment name]* - Given a path to the /html/ folder of an exported experiment, this script will copy it to the server and make some compatability changes.
+**import.sh** *[path] [experiment name] [--replace]* - Given a path to the /html/ folder of an exported experiment, this script will copy it to the server and make some compatability changes.
 Experiment name should have no spaces or special characters, and be unique.

+Specifying *--replace* will remove any existing study with the given name, replacing it with the new study.

 The imported experiment will be reachable at localhost:8080/study/\<name\>/